sequelize/sequelize/docs/manual/moved/models-definition.md

 # \[MOVED\] Models Definition

-After a major rewrite in Sequelize docs, the contents of this page was almost entirely moved to [Model Basics](model-basics.html).
+The contents of this page were moved to [Model Basics](model-basics.html).

 The only exception is the guide on `sequelize.import`, which is deprecated and was removed from the docs.
 However, if you really need it, it was kept here.